The 2,517th Meeting of the Society

 Powell Auditorium at the Cosmos Club

-Commercial Power from Fusion
+Commercial Fusion Power

 High Temperature Superconducting Magnets and Compact Tokamak Power Plants